 The number of extended rests required is equal to the character's total Corruption points.
-Therefore, if a character with 15 points manages to go fifteen extended rests without doing any act worth of a check their total lowers to 14.
-They must now go two weeks with no checks to lower their total to 13.
+Therefore, if a character with 15 points manages to go fifteen extended rests without doing any act worth of a check their point total lowers to 14.
+They must now go two weeks with no checks to lower their total If a character ever attempts the ultimate to 13.